asrepo2019/ashirbanisaha/_openpositions/pos_pdoc_Jul-22-2024.md

 **Qualifications:**
-Following are the must-haves for this position
+Following are the must-haves for this position:
 * A highly motivated individual with a Ph.D. degree or close to the completion of a Ph.D with a dissertation/thesis focussed on developing deep learning-based applications/methodologies for medical imaging.
 * Experience with machine learning, computer vision, and image processing.
 * Proficient in computer programming and implementation/deployment of AI models.